-5.1 Poultry/Soybeans/Maize Integrated Value Chain
+6.1 Poultry/Soya beans/Maize integrated value chain

 South Africa's consumption of white meat has increased far more rapidly than that of red meat, and this pattern is expected to expand by 34% (see figure 25).
-As such Poultry production (see figure 26) has shown an increase worth R39,9 billion (2013) in gross value add, representing an increase of 11,3% from 2012.
-Furthermore, poultry production represents the largest (21,8%) of all agricultural production, and 47.2% of all animal products (DAFF).
-According to the Bureau for Food and Agricultural Policy (BFAP), production is projected to increase to 2 mil tons, while consumption is expected to increase by 2,6 mil tons by 2023.
+As such poultry production (see figure 26) has shown an increase worth R39,9 billion (2013) in gross value added, representing an increase of 11,3% from 2012.

+Furthermore, poultry production represents the largest (21,8%) of all agricultural production, and 47,2% of all animal products (DAFF).
+According to the Bureau for Food and Agricultural Policy (BFAP), production is projected to increase to 2 million tons, while consumption is expected to increase by 2,6 million tons by 2023.
 This clearly translates into a shortfall, unless domestic production expands.
-However, according to the Red Meat Industry Forum, BFAP need to qualify that 30% of poultry meat consist of water i.e. consumption of 1kg meat means consumption of 300g water and this qualification impacts on the competitiveness of the emergent sector.
+However, according to the Red Meat Industry Forum, BFAP need to qualify that 30% of poultry meat consist of water, i.e. consumption of 1 kg meat means consumption of 300 g water and this qualification impacts on the competitiveness of the emergent sector.